Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Do not italicize the period after the title.

-Figure T-1: APA Formatted Title in a Reference List
+Figure T-1: APA-formatted Title in a Reference List

 Title and Subtitle

-Format the title section of the reference entry as follows:
+Reference List Entry Format the title section of the reference entry as follows:

 Enter the title in sentence case (capitalize only the first word and proper nouns).